omolazabal/notaboutmy.life/about.md

 <center>
 <img src="/img/oscar.png" width="128">
-This is what "I" kinda looks like.
+This is what "I" looks like.
 </center>

 "I" is me, and me is Oscar Olazabal.
 That's pronounced "Ola-Za-Ball".
 It's Spanish and apparently there is a professional [Spanish golfer](https://en.wikipedia.org/wiki/Jos%C3%A9_Mar%C3%ADa_Olaz%C3%A1bal) with the same last name.
 [Here](https://en.wikipedia.org/wiki/Olaz%C3%A1bal) is some more notable people with the surname Olazabal, if you'd like to waste a little bit of time.